wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 With this widget you will be able to *list pages or posts or any other post-type*, filtering them by *terms of categories, tags and any other active custom taxonomy*.
 You can add filtering by *Custom Meta Field* value, and decide how to order the list.
 You can also choose to display only *Title*, or to add *Thumbnails*, *Excerpts* and *Date*!

-Its scope is very similar to the default *Recent Posts* widget, but you'll have tons of options and you can use it for any post-type and taxonomy.
+Its scope is very similar to the default **Recent Posts widget**, but you'll have tons of options and you can use it for any post-type and taxonomy.

 Now you can also set the max width of the thumbnail, and the excerpt length, so the listing can display nicely even on larger widgetized areas.